playerO1/FieldBOT/README.md

 Economic bot, AI for Spring RTS
 Support smart economic, tech levels (by build new factory, by morph units; not support by build research center for TA/RD).
 Not support army controll now (to do later).
-Support MOD's: BA, TA, RD, NOTA (NOTA need old AI Interface for Spring 94.1), some other mod's (small support, but can work: Evo RTS, Zero-K).
+Support MOD's: BA, TA, RD, NOTA (NOTA need old AI Interface for Spring 94.1), some other mod's (can work on: Evo RTS, Zero-K).
 Support maps: non-metal, metal field, normal metal map not best, but can work; like flat field, all water or all ground.
+Can fast load with mig map and TA mod, it's better that same other bot.
 --------
 HISTORY of develop.
 This bot made for Spring RTS game.